francescochecola-hash/war-and-institutional-change-gustav-line/README.md

   American Economic Journal: Applied Economics, 12(4), 1–38
   https://doi.org/10.1257/app.20190410

+In addition, the analysis uses municipality-level results from the Italian institutional referendum of 1946, which constitute the main outcome variable in the empirical analysis.

 Raw data are not included in this repository.
 Detailed information on data sources and access instructions is provided in `data/raw/README.md`.